phalcon-orphanage/docs/en/acl.md

 <a name='roles-inheritance'></a>
 ## Roles Inheritance
-You can build complex role structures using the inheritance that `Phalcon\Acl\Role` provides.
+You can build complex role structures using the inheritance that [Phalcon\Acl\Role](api/Phalcon_Acl_Role) provides.
 Roles can inherit from other roles, thus allowing access to supersets or subsets of resources.
-There are two ways to use role inheritance:

-### Setup relationships as roles are added.
-You can pass the inherited role as the second parameter of the method call, when adding that role in the list.
+To use role inheritance, you need to pass the inherited role as the second parameter of the method call, when adding that role in the list.

 ```php
 <?php